jleungee/Baker-and-Wulger-Investment-Sentiment-Index/README.md

 ### 3. Getting dividend premium data
-The stocks considered to calculate are those listed in S&P 500.
+The stocks considered to calculate are those listed in S&P 500 (which I think I should use all stocks instead).
 I did a quick scraping to get the stocks' tickers from Wikipedia
 ("https://en.wikipedia.org/wiki/List_of_S%26P_500_companies") by using requests and BeautifulSoup.
 With the tickers, I can retrieve their dividends data from Yahoo Finance API
 (yfinance).
 Dividend payers are those who have positive dividends in that year, and Non-dividend payers are those who don't.
 After separating the stocks in to payers and non-payers, I scraped the Price-to-Book ratio (which Book-to-Market Ratio is its reverse) of all the stocks from macrotrends (https://www.macrotrends.net/) (PS. there is "apple"